-Elizabeth received the Rubenianum Fellowship from the Belgian American Educational Foundation and Rubenianum Fund, which provided one year of residence in 2016-17 at the Rubenianum Research Institute for Flemish Art of the 16th and 17th Centuries.
+Gebauer received the Rubenianum Fellowship from the Belgian American Educational Foundation and Rubenianum Fund, which provided one year of residence in 2016-17 at the Rubenianum Research Institute for Flemish Art of the 16th and 17th centuries.
 During her stay in Antwerp, Belgium, she studied the many pulpits, drawings and terracotta models featured in her doctoral thesis and conducted primary research in various archives.

 She received her B.A. in art history from the University of Southern California in 2007, and her M.A. from the University of California, Riverside in 2011.